 Repeated concussion injuries have been associated with long term health conditions such as dementia, Parkinson’s disease and associated illnesses.

-How much compensation could you receive?
+How much compensation could you receive for concussion?

 The value of a compensation settlement in a claim for concussion injury compensation will vary depending on the severity of the concussion and whether or not a full recovery has been made.